malamatenia/dtlr-for-metrology/README.md

  <br>

-**1. Generate DTLR outputs for your manuscript.** See the DTLR-for-paleography repository: [add url].
+**1. Generate outputs for your manuscript.** See the morphology4metrology method repository: [https://github.com/raphael-baena/morphology4metrology/tree/main].
 You will obtain:

 - A folder of per-line prediction JSONs (one folder per document, one `.json` per line).
 - A `transcribe.json` mapping character indices to characters.